FrancesCoronel/personal-website-v3/site/content/services/mentoring.md

 ---
 title: "Mentoring 📚️"
-excerpt: "I enjoy mentoring folks on tech-related topics."
+description: "I enjoy mentoring folks on tech-related topics."
-permalink: "/mentoring/"
 header:
     image: https://fvcproductions.files.wordpress.com/2016/02/img_4602.jpg
-comments: false
 ---

 ## Generally speaking, I enjoy mentoring on how to prepare for coding bootcamps but I have teachable experience in web development, web design, and all sorts of nifty dev, design, or productivity tools.